Length: 23 – 28 cm

 Juvenile snipes are similar to adults but have pale brown wing coverts.

-Snipes nest on the ground hidden amongst vegetation and covered with grass, and sedges.
+Snipes are monogamous and breed from April to June.
+They build their nest on dry ground hidden amongst vegetation and covered with grass, and sedges.

 Snipes lay 4 dark olive eggs spotted with dark brown.
 The female incubates the eggs alone for 17-20 days.
 Both parents care and feed the chicks which fledge 19-20 days after hatching.